The second half of the book is taken up with cartomancy, and in

 (Betrayal)/Barres (Bars)//Obstacle

-La ville où l’on est/Pret à perdre (Prepared to lose)//Courroux (Anger).....La maison (House)/Loterie
+La ville où l’on est (The city where one is)/Pret à perdre (Prepared to lose)//Courroux (Anger).....La maison (House)/Loterie

 Conclusion:

-it is possible to relate all of these to Malkuth. as the ups and downs
+it is possible to relate all of these to Malkuth, as the ups and downs

 Yesod: